How to sell or trade-in your Android phone to get the most money

 Amazon trade-in

 Amazon's trade-in service applies to just about every type of phone, tablet, and electronic product.
 Amazon will pay for shipping your device out to them, but you'll get paid with an Amazon gift card rather than proper cash.
-That might not be an awful thing if you can find your next phone on Amazon (and you probably can).
+This can work out in the long run as many of the best Android phones are available at Amazon.
 However, if you just want some cold, hard cash or already have your next device ready to go, this route might not be for you.

 Image (opens in new tab)